 How do I know if this card is for me?

 Let’s start again with my credit card user profile.
 I am spending 15’000 CHF every year.
 Of those, 10’000 CHF are spent inSwisss francs.
 And 5’000 CHF are spent in foreign currencies.
 As said in my article about credit cards in Switzerland, it is very important to consider foreign exchange fees.
 This is something I was not considering before.
 You can get the same numbers for you and do the same computation!

 Let’s see how much the TCS Travel Mastercard Gold would cost me each year:

 - Bonus: 15’000 x 1% = 150 CHF

 - Annual fees: 100 CHF = -100 CHF

 - Foreign fees: 5’000 x 1.5% = -75 CHF

 - Total: 150 – 100 – 25 = -25 CHF

-In summary, TCS offers a good credit for its members.
+In summary, TCS offers a good credit card for its members.
 The TCS Travel Mastercard Gold is a good credit card if you are already a member of the TCS.
 The 1% cashback bonus is great.
 But you need to spend more than me on your credit card to make it worthwhile.
 If you spend only Swiss francs, you need to spend at least 10’000 CHF with this card.
-And if you spend in foreign currencies, you’ll pay 1.5% fees, which you also need to take into account.
+And if you spend in foreign currencies, you will pay 1.5% fees, which you also need to take into account.